MahmoudElkarargy/Image-Segmentation/README.md

 ## 5. Extra
 - In the previous parts, we used the color features RGB.
 We did not encode the layout of the pixels.
 We want to modify that for K-means clustering to encode the spatial layout of the pixels.
   - i.
-Suggest a way to modify the feature vector to include spatial layout.
+Modify the feature vector to include spatial layout.
   - ii.
-Contrast the results you obtained in 4.a to the results you obtained by considering the spatial layout.
+Contrast the results you obtained in 4.A to the results you obtained by considering the spatial layout.
 ```
 *** FOR IMAGE NB: 1 ***